Changes: Angel’s Show & Rodeo Results

 Steam engines first replaced boat sales, dominated the great railways, and instigated the industrial revolution.
 You could argue that it birthed the automobile.

-An overly giant coke can with hot steam annulated the “horse & buggy” industry.
+An overly giant coke can with hot steam annihilated the “horse & buggy” industry.
 Similar stories are happening today.

 For over 100 years, taxi companies dominated the transportation industry.
 Little did they know that Steve Jobs was the beginning of their end.
 Not the iPhone, but apps.